Updated June 24, 2020

 Please don’t flush anything down the toilet other than human waste and toilet paper!
 On January 18th we experienced a sewer main blockage that resulted in an overflow of approximately 20,000 gallons of untreated sewer into Beaver Brook.
 The blockage was caused by grease and so-called “flushable” wipes.
 These wipes do not break down like toilet paper and cause blockages and clogged pumps.
 Also, commercial grease traps need to be cleaned often and the grease removed.
 If you have any questions, please contact Chief Operator John Lazelle at 464-3862.
 Thank you for your help.

-Here are three publications created by the Green Mountain Water Environment Association.
+Here are four publications created by the Green Mountain Water Environment Association.

 New March 2020!
 Helpful and Useful Links